starlord-daniel/CafeteriaBot/README.md

     break;
 ```

 5. That's it.
-Now the last step is to connect your LUISNow you can filter the result with the help of the new intent.
-To do this, go to the LuisApi code and insert your credentials.
+Now the last step is to connect your LUIS model.
+To do this, go to the [LuisApi](https://github.com/starlord-daniel/CafeteriaBot/blob/master/Bot%20Application1/Bot%20Application1/Model/LuisApi.cs) code and insert your credentials.

 ```csharp
 public static class LuisApi